nenadvir/ucimo-javascript/syllabus.md

 ### Objects

 - Intro to data structures
-- Three common usages of objects in Javascript
+- Three kind of objects in Javascript
   - Object as a dictionary
   - Object as a real-world model
   - Object as a tree